 While there’s still a way to go, it’s wonderful to see big businesses taking steps in the right direction to improve the lives of people with autism and more companies will surely follow.

 At Thornbury Community Services, we are dedicated to empowering individuals with autism to live rewarding lives and become active members of their own communities.
-Find out more about our learning disabilities and autism division here.
+Find out more about our learning disabilities and autism division here or if you are interested in joining the team, you can browse learning disabilties support worker vacancies here.